penalara/engineInputGHCFile/README.md

-# engineEntryGHCFile
+# engineInputGHCFile

-EngineEntryGHCFile is a project from Peñalara.
+EngineInputGHCFile is a project from Peñalara.
 Peñalara is a Spanish company with more than 20 years of experience.
 We provide the reference software for the creation of school timetables around the world.
 More information about at [Peñalara Website](https://www.penalara.com)

 Maven project with Json Schema which contains the specification of the Json formant to make a entry file for the new PeñalaraGHC's timetable engine.